JaneliaSciComp/SongExplorer/README.md

                )

     $ for wavfile in ${wavfiles[@]} ; do
-          $DEEPSONG_BIN detect.sh $wavfile 6 6.4 25.6 4 0.1 25.6 2500 1
+          $SONGEXPLORER_BIN detect.sh $wavfile 6 6.4 25.6 4 0.1 25.6 2500 1
       done

 The above workflow could also easily be performed in Julia, Python, Matlab, or any other language that can execute shell commands.

-Alternatively, one can also write a python script which invokes DeepSong's GUI interface to programmatically fill text boxes with values and to push action
+Alternatively, one can also write a python script which invokes SongExplorer's GUI interface to programmatically fill text boxes with values and to push action
 buttons: